 The region of Southeast Asia is one I’ve really enjoyed exploring, its a fantastically diverse area with many different things to enjoy.
 Whilst I have including bits of advice in other posts I feel its worth compiling all I can offer into one, hence I present to you my Southeast Asia backpacking tips.
 Here I will explain things I think will help those planning a trip to Southeast Asia, from transport tips to social advice and more.
 Its all based on my personal knowledge and experience of backpacking around Southeast Asia.

 It is a really fun and easy area to backpack around, and a great choice for any first time backpacker as well as those more experienced.
 I’ve made sure to include a wide variety of things here, to help give a good idea of what to expect.
 So even if you encounter something that I haven’t included, you should have a good idea of how to cope with it from being prepared to understand the local situations.

 There is no particular order to this list of Southeast Asia backpacking tips, they are all of equal usefulness in their own right.
-I also recommend using this post in conjunction with my Southeast Asia Backpacking Itinerary.
+I also recommend using this post in conjunction with my Southeast Asia Backpacking Itinerary and Southeast Asia Highlights.
 This can help you plan your trip and make the most of your time in the region.
 I also end this post with a quickfire Southeast Asia FAQ, to further help you plan your trip.

 Southeast Asia Backpacking Tips